Liam-Deacon/phaseshifts/docs/included/about_the_code.rst

-Those of you who are eager to generate phase shifts - first look at the example cluster files for a bulk and slab calculation, noting that the atoms in the model are in fractional units of the *a* basis vector for the unitcell (SPA units).
+Those of you who are eager to generate phase shifts - first look at the example cluster files for a bulk and slab calculation, noting that the atoms in the model are in fractional units of the *a* basis vector for the unit cell (SPA units).
 Next, after creating a bulk and slab model in the ``cluster.i`` format, simply use the following python code: